Tips to multitask paying off debt and hitting your savings goals

 Make a game plan.
 There are two main schools of thought around paying down multiple debts.
 You can either tackle the debt with the lowest balance first or you can tackle debts in order of how expensive they are (ie: the APR).
 Each of these strategies has its own pros and cons, so choose the one that feels best for you.
 You can feel confident they’re both effective at prioritizing multiple debts.

 Then consider your needs and wants.

 Put a name to your savings goals.
 One of the challenges to saving for long-term goals (like the down payment on a home or for a vacation) is that it can be hard to think about future needs when there are so many daily tugs on our finances.
 If you can visualize your saving goal in a meaningful way, such as naming your savings account after a specific milestone you want to reach, it can help you think twice before dipping into your piggy bank for an unrelated expense.
-With Ally Bank's Online Savings Account Buckets , you can categorize your savings into up to 10 separate “digital envelopes” and track your progress with our new Goals feature.
+With Ally Bank Savings Account buckets, you can categorize your savings into up to 30 separate “digital envelopes” and track your progress with the Goals feature.
 Having a visual marker of how you’re progressing toward your goal can help you stay the course.